Export Data to Excel file in Spring Boot

 }

-6. Create a Repository
+6. Creating a JPA Repository

-package com.example.repo;
+package com.springjava.repo;

 import org.springframework.data.jpa.repository.JpaRepository;

-import com.example.entity.Student;
+import com.springjava.entity.Student;

 public interface StudentRepos extends JpaRepository < Student, Long > {